octet-stream/form-data/readme.md

 ### `fileFromPathSync(path[, filename, options]) -> {File}`

-Creates a File referencing the one on a disk by given path
+Creates a `File` referencing the one on a disk by given path.

   - **{string}** path - Path to a file
   - **{string}** [filename] - Name of the file.
 Will be passed as second argument in `File` constructor.
 If not presented, the file path will be used to get it.